 Mr Dennis Molloy

-An injury to the anterior cruciate ligament, often called the ACL, can affect how stable your knee feels.
-This ligament helps control movement in the joint.
-When it is torn, the knee may feel weak or unreliable during everyday activities such as walking on uneven ground, climbing stairs, or exercising.
+An injury to your anterior cruciate ligament, often called the ACL, can affect how stable your knee feels.
+This ligament helps control movement in your knee joint.
+When it is torn, your knee may feel weak or unreliable during everyday activities such as walking on uneven ground, climbing stairs, or exercising.

-The surgery is commonly carried out using keyhole techniques.
-Small instruments and a camera are inserted through tiny cuts around the knee.
-The surgeon removes the damaged ligament and secures the new graft in place to restore stability.
+The procedure is commonly carried out using keyhole techniques.
+Small instruments and a camera are inserted through small cuts around your knee.
+The damaged ligament is removed and the new graft is secured in place to restore stability.

-This procedure is usually recommended for people who have ongoing knee instability, wish to return to sport or physical activity, or have damage to other structures in the knee.
+This procedure may be suitable if you have ongoing knee instability, want to return to sport or physical activity, or have damage to other structures in your knee.

-A consultant orthopaedic surgeon will assess your knee, review scans if needed, and discuss whether ACL reconstruction surgery is suitable for you.
+A consultant orthopaedic surgeon will assess your knee, review any scans, and discuss whether ACL reconstruction surgery is right for you.

-Still have questions about hip replacement surgery?
+Still have questions about ACL reconstruction surgery?
 Check out our FAQs.

 Many patients in Ireland experience long waiting times for ACL surgery through the HSE.
 In some cases, reimbursement may be available through the Cross Border Healthcare Plan.